Weekly Events

 Coping with a Missing Person with Maureen & Cindy

 This group is for families and friends who have a missing person and those who have found their missing but wish to continue to support each other.
 Know that it’s the situation that is abnormal, not you.
 You will learn about living with uncertainty (Ambiguous Loss, Pauline Boss) and how to deal with triggers, roadblocks and changing needs.
-Self care is an important aspect.
+Self-care is an important aspect.
 There can be special events to remember our missing, based on group wishes.
 Through sharing our experiences, we can learn from each other in a safe space and feel connected instead of isolated.

 For connection details, please email volunteer facilitator Maureen at missingpersons@cmhaww.com.

-• Every other Wednesday - March 5 & 19 - 7:30 pm – 8:30 pm
+• Every other Wednesday - April 2, 16 & 30 - 7:30 pm – 8:30 pm

 • Staff facilitator Farah at flahens@cmhaww.ca